Randomized Midpoint Method for Log-Concave Sampling under Constraints: Introduction

 In the absence of constraints, a wide range of diffusion-based samplers have been developed, leveraging discretizations of Itô diffusions to efficiently approximate the target distribution.
-A canonical example is Langevin Monte Carlo (LMC)~\cite{Dalalyan14,durmus2017,erdogdu2021convergence,erdogdu2022convergence,Erdogdu18,mou2022improved,mousavi2023towards,raginsky2017non, RobertsTweedie96}, a Markov chain Monte Carlo method that simulates the motion of a particle in a potential defined by the target density.
+A canonical example is Langevin Monte Carlo~\cite{Dalalyan14,durmus2017,erdogdu2021convergence,erdogdu2022convergence,Erdogdu18,mou2022improved,mousavi2023towards,raginsky2017non, RobertsTweedie96}, a Markov chain Monte Carlo method that simulates the motion of a particle in a potential defined by the target density.
 It corresponds to the Euler-Maruyama discretization of the Langevin diffusion.
-A popular extension, kinetic Langevin Monte Carlo (KLMC), discretizes the kinetic Langevin diffusion, which incorporates momentum and friction to balance exploration and exploitation~\cite{einstein1905molekularkinetischen,von1906kinetischen}.
+A natural extension, kinetic Langevin Monte Carlo, discretizes the kinetic Langevin diffusion, which incorporates momentum and friction to balance exploration and exploitation~\cite{einstein1905molekularkinetischen,von1906kinetischen}.
 As shown by~\cite{Nelson}, the Langevin diffusion is a rescaled limit of the kinetic version.
 Theoretical properties such as ergodicity and mixing time have been studied in works like~\cite{dalalyan_riou_2018,eberle2019}.
-To improve discretization accuracy,~\cite{shen2019randomized} propose the randomized midpoint scheme for KLMC (RKLMC), showing its advantages in error tolerance and condition number dependence.
-Subsequent work further analyzed its probabilistic properties~\cite{he2020ergodicity,yu2023langevin}, its suitability for parallel implementation~\cite{yu2024parallelized}, and its performance and acceleration benefits in generative modeling~\cite{gupta2024faster,li2024improved,yu2025advancing}.
-However, the behavior of the midpoint randomization method for (kinetic) Langevin Monte Carlo under constrained settings remains unexplored.
-Additionally, this method, along with the previously studied LMC and KLMC algorithms, relies on the smoothness of the target density, which is violated in the constrained settings considered here.
+To improve discretization accuracy,~\cite{shen2019randomized} propose the randomized midpoint scheme for kinetic Langevin diffusion, showing its advantages in error tolerance and condition number dependence.
+Subsequent work further analyzed its probabilistic properties~\cite{he2020ergodicity,yu2023langevin}, its suitability for parallel implementation~\cite{yu2024parallelized}, and its performance and acceleration benefits in generative modeling~\cite{gupta2024faster,li2024improved,yu2025advancing,kandasamy2024poisson}.
+Despite these advances, the behavior of midpoint randomized Langevin methods in the presence of constraints remains largely unexplored.
+While the underlying continuous-time processes, such as those associated with the Langevin algorithms, can in principle be extended to constrained domains, existing discretization analyses typically rely on smoothness assumptions of the potential function.
+These assumptions fail when hard constraints are present, since the indicator function $\ell_{\mathcal{K}}$ introduces non-differentiability and discontinuities near the boundary of the feasible set.
+As a result, establishing convergence guarantees and stable numerical schemes for constrained Langevin sampling remains a challenging problem.